 Portability

-With its dimensions of L30 x W29.3 x H25 in, the conventional, open frame design of the Ford FG11050PBE offers stability and allows the generator to be raised above ground level.
+With its L30 x W29.3 x H25 in dimensions, the open frame structure of the Ford FG11050PBECO guarantees stability, simplified maintenance access to components, and better air cooling than enclosed units.
 This type of design is ideal for tough environments and heavy outdoor use.

 Features